mik-jozef/chalk/spec.md

 #### Lambda functions

 ## Reflection
-> TODO this should not be its own chapter.
+> TODO This should not be its own chapter.
 Reflection is partly stl, partly
 > compiler magic to comply stl's spec.

 ## Semantics (program initialization and execution) (should this be its own chapter?)